11 ways to stop abandoning yourself and start living with self-loyalty

 For a long time, many of us don't even know what boundaries are.
 We have none.
 We walk all over ourselves without knowing it, and let others do the same.

 Boundaries are how we protect our energy, our time, our truth, and our nervous system.
-They teach people how to treat us and how to treat ourselves.
+They teach people how to treat us and remind us how to treat ourselves.

 7. Get clear on your values and live by them